nvidia-holoscan/holoscan-sdk/docs/holoscan_logging.md

 ## Logger Format

-When a message is printed out, the default message format shows the message severity level, filename:linenumber, and the message to be printed.
+When a message is printed out, the default message format shows the message severity level, filename:linenumber, and Sthe message to be printed.

 For example:
 ```